tywkeene/go-fsevents/README.md

 - Start and stop watches on the fly
 - Multiple watches, one file descriptor
 - Access to the underlying raw inotify event through the [unix](https://godoc.org/golang.org/x/sys/unix) package
+- Predefined event translations.
+No need to fuss with raw inotify flags.

 ## Quickstart